AuspeXeu/openvpn-status/README.md

 ## Special Thanks To

+### Freegeoip-API

+[Freegeoip-API](https://freegeoip.net) provides all of the IP information used in this project to determine where the VPN connection is connecting from.

 ### GoSquared

 [GoSquared](https://www.gosquared.com) provides the flag icons for this project.
 The source for the flag icons can be found [here](https://www.gosquared.com/resources/flag-icons/).